 Forget ‘influencing’ for one second.
 Forget ‘being controversial’ for the sake of social media.
 Forget impressions and likes.
 Ask yourself why you are running?

-Take it back to the reason you are running.
-Revert to the original goal.
 If we are on the money, you want to represent the local people in your community.
 You may want to defend your seat or maybe you want to save the local rec center (how very "Fresh Prince" of you).
 Whatever the reason you are campaigning, you have an end goal, target, a mountain that needs climbing!
-Campaigning and taking action is commendable, exploiting all avenues at your disposal is just smart.
+Campaigning and taking action is commendable but your political campaign strategy needs to exploit all the tools at your disposal.

 At Ecanvasser we want to help you achieve your goal.
-We also want to watch you do it!
 The best way we are seeing journeys being documented these days is Instagram.
 Youtube if you have a bigger budget maybe and solid editing skills but Instagram is where it’s at for now.

 We follow tonnes of our users on Instagram, some of the candidates are captivating, you get a real sense of who they are, far beyond the power suit they are wearing in their profile pic usually.
 The chat and the confidence they exude comes across well on the platform.
 It’s also not a platform that favors any particular group over another, it’s easy to use and it’s a supportive network.
 The more you put in, the more you get out (cliche, I know).

 So how can you use Instagram to your advantage come campaign time?
 Follow our action steps below.

 Raising your profile in order to improve your chances of success is usually the main aim for any candidate seeking election.
 Yes, Instagram is one of the newer platforms that political personalities use but sooner, rather than later, it will be a staple campaign functionality just like Facebook and having a website.